spacetelescope/PASTIS/README.md

 ## Jupyter notebooks

-The directory "Jupyter Notebooks" contains a suite of notebooks that were used to develop the code on the repository.
+The directory "notebooks" contains a suite of notebooks that were used to develop the code on the repository.
 Their numbering refers to the order they were generated in and exist mostly for easier identification.
-There is no guarantee the notebooks are correct, as the main code is in the scripts within `pastis`.
+The notebooks are not necessarily kept up to date with the main code in the `pastis` package.

 ## About this repository